alexjsmac/Grade-Reports-App/README.md

 # Grade-Reports-App
-A Java program for a professor to keep track of his/her students grades in multiple classes.
+A Java program for a professor to keep track of his/her students' grades in multiple classes.
 Created with a group for a school assignment.

 Build with `mvn package` in project directory.